"Why all these discussions about gluten in the past couple of decades, while before we didn't hear much of it - gluten was around for centuries !?"

 Now... if you've struggled with anemia at one point in your life (and if you're a lady older than 25yo you probably did) you know how hard it is to live with its symptoms and how annoying it can be to fix it.

-Let me make this clear: eating gluten very likely puts your iron absorption in danger.
+Let me make this clear: eating gluten very likely puts your iron absorption in danger, especially in late perimenopause (when repeated, heavier bleedings often lead to anemia).

 3. Autoimmune conditions

-As the gluten damages the intestinal lining and causes leaky gut, toxic substances find their way into our bloodstream, and this causes inflammation.
+As the gluten damages the intestinal lining and causes leaky gut, toxic substances find their way into our bloodstream, which causes inflammation.

 Inflammation can trigger either a direct immune response, or an auto-immune response, like Crohn's disease, rheumatoid arthritis, Lupus, Thyroiditis Hashimoto/ Grave, psoriasis, rectal or ulcerative colitis, MS and diabetes in some cases.

-If you've been diagnosed with any of the above or another autoimmune condition, you will live better without gluten.
+If you've been diagnosed with any of the above or another autoimmune condition, you will truly live better if gluten becomes an exception for you.

 For that matter, the same goes for all the situations when your body struggles with inflammation ...of any kind (a cold, acne, too much stress, a long term thyroid condition, etc.).

-Especially for the ones struggling with a thyroid condition, limiting gluten is of a great importance: the molecular structure of gluten is similar with the thyroid hormones, creating potential cross reactions and causing the immune system to fight not only the inflammation caused by the gluten, but also the thyroid itself.
+Especially for the ones struggling with a thyroid condition: limiting gluten is of a great importance: the molecular structure of gluten is similar with the one of the thyroid hormones, creating potential cross reactions and causing the immune system to fight not only the inflammation caused by the gluten, but also the thyroid itself.

 Let's not forget: women are 7 times more likely to have hyperthyroidism, and 8 times more likely to have hypothyroidism than men.